justmarkham/pycon-2016-tutorial/README.md

 Attendees to this tutorial should be comfortable working in Python, should understand the basic principles of machine learning, and should have at least basic experience with both pandas and scikit-learn.
 However, no knowledge of advanced mathematics is required.

-- If you need a refresher on scikit-learn or machine learning, I recommend reviewing the notebooks and/or videos from my [scikit-learn video series](https://github.com/justmarkham/scikit-learn-videos), focusing on videos 1 through 5 plus video 9.
-Alternatively, you may prefer browsing the [tutorials](http://scikit-learn.org/stable/tutorial/index.html) from the scikit-learn documentation.
+- If you need a refresher on scikit-learn or machine learning, I recommend reviewing the notebooks and/or videos from my [scikit-learn video series](https://github.com/justmarkham/scikit-learn-videos), focusing on videos 1-5 as well as video 9.
+Alternatively, you may prefer reading the [tutorials](http://scikit-learn.org/stable/tutorial/index.html) from the scikit-learn documentation.
 - If you need a refresher on pandas, I recommend reviewing the notebook and/or videos from my [pandas video series](https://github.com/justmarkham/pandas-videos).
-Alternatively, you may prefer reading Greg Reda's 3-part [tutorial](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/).
+Alternatively, you may prefer reading this 3-part [tutorial](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/).

 ### Abstract